bowman2001/perplexdoc/content/doc/basic/image/index.md

 #### Resource meta-data

-We can specify these parameters with the given types of values:
+We can specify the following parameters with the given keys and types of values:

 | Parameter | Key | Values |
 |:---------|:----------|:---------|